SwayaanTechnologies/reactjs/README.md

 ```
 ![image](images/ternary3.png)

-## Modify the React Application
+# Modify the React Application

 * So far so good, but how do I change the content?

-* Look in the demoapp directory, and you will find a src folder.
-Inside the src folder there is a file called App.js, open it and it will look like this:
+* Look in the demoapp directory, and you will find a `src` folder.
+Inside the src folder there is a file called `App.js`, open it and it will look like this:

 ![modify](/images/modify.png)